angristan/awesome-stars/README.md

 ## Shell

+- [gaurav-nelson/github-action-markdown-link-check](https://github.com/gaurav-nelson/github-action-markdown-link-check) - Check all links in markdown files if they are alive or dead. 🔗✔️
 - [netlify/build-image](https://github.com/netlify/build-image) - This is the build image used for running automated builds
 - [nix-community/nixos-install-scripts](https://github.com/nix-community/nixos-install-scripts) - collection of one-shot scripts to install NixOS on various server hosters and other hardware. [maintainer=@happysalada]
 - [rust-build/rust-build.action](https://github.com/rust-build/rust-build.action) - Automate publishing Rust build artifacts for GitHub releases through GitHub Actions